An adaptive strategy for sequential designs of multilevel computer experiments: Multilevel adaptive sequential design of computer experiments (MLASCE)

 \section{Multilevel adaptive sequential design of computer experiments (MLASCE)}

-In this section, we present our novel multilevel adaptive sequential design of computer experiments (MLASCE) in the framework of multi-fidelity GPR.
-The novelty is an error analysis and associated optimization of the usage in computational resources.
-The assumptions and formulation of this model are dealt in Section \ref{rkhs} to \ref{smooth_para}.
+This section presents our novel multilevel adaptive sequential design of computer experiments (MLASCE) in the framework of multi-fidelity GPR.
+The novelty is an error analysis for specifying the form of the mean prediction and associated optimization of the usage in computational resources.
+The assumptions and formulation of this model are dealt with in Section \ref{rkhs} to \ref{smooth_para}.
+Section \ref{MLMC_basis_2} reviews the Multilevel Monte Carlo method.
 Section \ref{er_analysis} presents an error analysis and Section \ref{algo_imp} illustrates the algorithm for implementing our method.
+We offer an independent analysis of optimal numbers of runs (prior to actual implementation of computer simulations) in Section \ref{MLMC_kriging}.
+We present the results of our implementation of MLASCE on several numerical examples in Section \ref{nume_example}.